 The Ames Laboratory is located on the campus of Iowa State University (ISU) in Ames, Iowa.
-The Ames Laboratory was operated by ISU for the DOE under contract No. DE-AC02-07CH11358 in 2007.
-There are nine buildings owned by the DOE.
+The Ames Laboratory was operated by ISU for the Department of Energy (DOE) under contract No. DE-AC02-07CH11358 in 2008.
+There are twelve buildings owned by the DOE.
 The Ames Laboratory conducts basic and intermediate applied research in physical, mathematical, and engineering sciences that underlie energy technologies and other areas of national importance.